Their Last Season

 He didn't know why, but he didn't want her to go.

-"Danish, I know you will miss me but I will be back in 3 days."
+"Danish, I know you will miss me, but I will be back in three days."
+Mahira said with a smile.

 But he didn't let her go.